lucapiras5/luca-piras.com/pages/index.md

 # Luca Piras

-Law school graduate, self-taught programmer, free/open source software advocate, aspiring digital forensics consultant.</p>
+Law school graduate, self-taught programmer, free/open source software advocate, aspiring digital forensics consultant, currently living in Bologna.

 See the links above for more details.
+See [here](/reasons-for-writing-in-english) as to why the website is in English.

 <div class="center-text">
 <figure id="avatar">